ricolaws/video-globe/README.md

 ## Usage

-1. Wait for the 3D globe to load
+1. Choose a location on Earth
-2. Double-click on any location on the globe
+2. Double-click on the location
 3. The application will fetch videos from that geographic location
 4. Videos will be displayed in a modal that allows you to navigate through the results